Makhtesh Ramon is the largest of Israel’s bizarre geological formations called makhteshim (literally, “craters”).

 Makhtesh Ramon also has some of the most intriguing biodiversity in the Israeli desert.
 Ibex, porcupines, gazelles, wild donkeys, hyaenas, hyraxes, and a few Arabian Leopards all live in Makhtesh Ramon, among countless smaller lizards and rodents.

 At night, hikers should take advantage of one of the many hotels established by local Bedouin herders, where visitors can sleep in hand-woven tents while enjoying world-renowned Bedouin black coffee and the cool desert air.
 Staying at least one night is a must – far from the city lights, the stars in Makhtesh Ramon has been said to be so brilliant that they can “restore your faith in God.”

-Other must-sees include Giv’at Ga’ash, a pitch-black former volcano arising from the crater floor, a few scattered Roman ruins after which the makhtesh was named (Roman, Ramon), and Wadi Nikarot (“Grotto Riverbed”), a dry riverbed flanked by spectacular cave formations dug out by the fast-moving rivers of spring.
+Other must-sees include Giv’at Ga’ash, a pitch-black 100-million-year-old extinct volcano arising from the crater floor, a few scattered Nabatean ruins, and Wadi Nikarot (“Grotto Riverbed”), a dry riverbed flanked by spectacular cave formations dug out by the fast-moving rivers of spring, and HaMinsara (the carpentry), an area where the rocks once formed hexagonal pillars, most of which have collapsed and are scattered across the surrounding area appearing like wood chips (hence the name).
 But hike at your own risk – flash floods have been known to kill inattentive walkers.

 Know Before You Go